Jurager/teams/README.md

 Groups
 -------------------------------------------

-Users within teams can be organized into groups, each with its own set of abilities.
+> Users within teams can be organized into groups, each with its own set of abilities and permissions.

+Team groups work together with abilities and permissions, so you should use ability and permission checking methods to determine if users have specific access rights within groups.

 > [!NOTE]
 > Access rights granted to a group of users take precedence over rights granted to a user within a team.